farmountain/Codex_Boaster/docs/usage.md

 an API powered by FastAPI and a small Next.js interface.
 The dashboard presents **Plan**, **Build**, **Test** and **Deploy** actions that drive the agent workflow.
-When creating a project you can choose the language runtime (Python, Node.js, Rust, Go, Bun, Java, Swift or Ruby) and provide any secrets inline.
+When creating a project you can choose the language runtime (Python, Node.js, Rust, Bun, Java, Swift or Ruby) and provide any secrets inline.
 A drop‑down also lets you upload a setup script or open an interactive terminal.